ericgonzadev/Imaguana/README.md

 (NOTICE: This website was made for demonstration purposes only.
 It is part of a course curriculum at San Francisco State University)

 Check us out here: http://imag-uana.rhcloud.com/

+Version and Deployment instructions:

+* PHP version- 5.3

+* Database - MySQL 5.5

+* With phpMyAdmin 4.0

+* Hosted on RED HAT OPENSHIFT